Parodied in Film Film Film, showing how at the end of the production, there is little left of writer's original work.

 The "Aladdin and the King of Thieves" VHS cover including the subtitle "Starring Robin Williams" probably didn't help either.

-During the making of Who Framed Roger Rabbit, which features cameo appearances from characters from both the Disney and Warner Bros.. animation studios, it was mandated by executives of both companies that their characters could only be used as long as they received the exact amount of screen time as their competitors.
+During the making of Who Framed Roger Rabbit, which features cameo appearances from characters from both the Disney and Warner Bros.. animation studios, it was mandated by executives of both companies that their characters could only be used as long as they received the exact same amount of screen time as their competitors.
 For this reason, every time that Bugs Bunny and Mickey Mouse, the two figurehead representatives of WB and Disney respectively, appear on screen they are together — originally, Bugs had a solo scene, but for the reasons above, Disney raised a stink and it was cut.
 Fortunately, the writers were imaginative enough that viewers tend not to notice this unless it is pointed out to them.
 It is also rumored that the question mark that should logically form a part of the title was removed after the results of a market survey indicated that movies with question marks in the titles were more frequently failures at the box office.
 Evidently someone at the meeting table concluded, "Correlation may not equal causation, but why take chances?."

 In a case of the meddling actually working out for the better, The Emperor's New Groove started out as a Prince and Pauper movie called Kingdom of the Sun, heavy on the aesoping.
 Due to heavy production issues and poor reception from test audiences, the plot of the entire movie was ordered to undergo an overhaul.
 The whole film was retooled in the space of about six months, becoming a zany buddy comedy with more in common with Looney Tunes than typical Disney fare.
 And it was AWESOME.
 The only thing it really lost in the retool was a rockin'Villain Song sung by Eartha Kitt, though the curious can still find it on the official soundtrack.